 Marketing and acting share two particular qualities in common: specificity, and simplicity.
-Less is more is a phrase often thrown around both industries, but doesn’t really give us any actionable insight.
+Less is more is a phrase often thrown around both industries but doesn’t really give us any actionable insight.
 As both an actor and marketer, I take “less is more” to mean scraping off superfluous actions until what’s remaining is an impactful message.
 In acting, this is the process of taking out any excess movement or emotion from a performance.
-In marketing, it’s a matter of taking out any visual clutter or excess “fluff,” until you reach a message that resonates with your audience, meaning it’s understandable, visceral, and engaging.
+In marketing and branding, it’s a matter of taking out any visual clutter or excess “fluff,” until you reach a message that resonates with your audience, meaning it’s understandable, visceral, and engaging.

 Specificity and Simplicity in Acting